 Buying your connection from local internet resellers is a great way to support local business while getting the reliability and package offerings of the major high-speed internet providers.

-Truly independent local ISPs create some of their own infrastructure and run their businesses completely independently.
+Truly independent local ISPs create some of their own infrastructures and run their businesses completely independently.
 They do have to pay for access to the larger infrastructure connecting to the internet backbone, but they typically build out into neighborhoods on their own dime, installing copper or fiber cabling where necessary to bring internet service to their customers' homes.

 Local ISPs in the real world

 A company called Sonic, which operates in the San Francisco, CA area, is a good example of a successful independent local internet provider.
-As Slate reports, Sonic uses AT&Ts main copper infrastructure to provide DSL, while most of their customers use Sonic equipment (such as modems) to access their connection.
+As Slate reports, Sonic uses AT&T's main copper infrastructure to provide DSL, while most of their customers use Sonic equipment (such as modems) to access their connection.
 Sonic's customers benefit from personalized customer service and the ability of the provider to set their own rates and rules.
 Why does this matter?
 For one thing, it allows independent ISPs to control just how much of their customers' private information is shared with the government.

 On the fiber side of things, Rocket Fiber in Detroit is shaking things up in an area where the big guys were taking too long to extend their fiber optic internet networks into the city.
 The unique thing about this internet startup is that it's a local ISP with backing from a very prominent company - namely Rock Ventures, the investment firm owned by Quicken Loans founder Dan Gilbert.
-It's an unusual - and some would say ideal - situation.
+It's unusual - and some would say an ideal - situation.
 Rocket Fiber is bringing truly local service to downtown Detroit at the speed of light, literally - 10 gigabits to be exact.
 So while it's a hometown enterprise, the infrastructure is made possible by significant capital, which is definitely not the norm for local internet providers.

 As you can see, the local internet landscape is as varied as the geographical landscape from city to city.
 The most common types of connections you will find among small independent local ISPs are fiber and wireless broadband, although as evidenced by Sonic, private label DSL is out there as well.